ballerina-platform/ballerina-release/release-notes/swan-lake-alpha3-release-note.md

 }
 ```

-Include tcp:Caller as an optional parameter in onBytes() method.
+Included tcp:Caller as an optional parameter in onBytes() method.
 ```
 service class EchoService {